swiftlang/swift-evolution/proposals/0317-async-let.md

 async let closure = { { try await getClosure() } }
 ```

 Requiring braces on the right-hand side of `async let` would be a departure from Swift's existing precedent with `let` declarations.
-In the cases where one is defining a longer child task, it is reasonable to create and immediately call a closure, which is common practice with `lazy` variables:
+In the cases where one is defining a syntactically larger child task, it is reasonable to create and immediately call a closure, which is common practice with `lazy` variables:

 ```swift
 async let image: Image = {